Beer Dispenser - Backpacks

 A Beer dispenser system consists of one or more taps (usually a compensator tap) and fittings for connecting the storage containers, usually barrels, plus a pump or a pressurized gas container, also called a carbon dioxide or nitrogen bomb, with a pressure reducer suitable for this purpose.

-- For heating or cooling the beverages, the beer dispenser can be equipped with appropriate equipment.
+- For cooling the beverages, the beer dispenser can be equipped with appropriate equipment.

 - As a rule, continuous flow coolers are used here, which cool the beverage while it is being poured.